Chiefs Called Team Fit for One of ‘Best-Kept Secrets’ in NFL Draft

 The question the Chiefs have to determine is — can a rotation of Joshua Williams, Jaylen Watson, Nazeeh Johnson, Nic Jones and Ekow Boye-Doe account for Sneed’s departure?
 Can someone step up and fill those shoes?

-Or does general manager Brett Veach have to spend a premium draft pick on a new CB that can step right in.
-The Stiggers plan would likely only occur if KC truly believes in what they have.
+Or does general manager Brett Veach have to spend a premium draft pick on a new CB that can start right away.
+The Stiggers plan would likely only occur if KC truly believed in what they have.

 In that scenario, you might bring in another late-round flyer or UDFA.
 In one where you don’t trust what you have, you end up selecting a cornerback in round one or round two.